earthboundkid/springerle/README.md

   -dry-run
         dry run output only (output txtar to stdout) -dump-context path
-        path to location to save context produced by user input -verbose
+        path to load/save context produced by user input -left-delim delimiter
+        left delimiter to use when parsing template (default "{{") -right-delim delimiter
+        right delimiter to use when parsing template (default "}}") -verbose
         log debug output (default silent)
 ```